tBuLi/kingdon/docs/usage.rst

 Hence, the example above will graph the line :code:`u` with :code:`lineWidth = 3`,
 and will attach the label "u" to it, and all of this will be red.
-Identical to :code:`ganja.js`, valid inputs to :code:`alg.graph` are (lists of) instances of :class:`~kingdon.MultiVector`, strings, and hexadecimal numbers to indicate colors.
+Identical to :code:`ganja.js`, valid inputs to :code:`alg.graph` are (lists of) instances of :class:`~kingdon.multivector.MultiVector`, strings, and hexadecimal numbers to indicate colors.
 These strings can be simple labels, or valid SVG syntax.

 .. note::